Auditory Processing Disorder

 Who should get tested for APD

-Assessing Auditory Processing Disorder
+Assessing Auditory Processing Disorder for Children

 How is APD testing done